Storing Food the Right Way for Long-Lasting Freshness

 It is advisable to refrigerate leftovers within a few hours of cooking.
 Although older refrigerators could not handle the heat, modern designs ensure new units can, and it is therefore no longer harmful to place warm food in the fridge.
 However, it is always advisable to place food in smaller containers first so it cools a little bit before placing it in the refrigerator.

-If you have any leftovers of food that comes in a can, do not store the food in the cans as that could lead to a metallic taste.
+If you have any leftovers of food that come in a can, do not store the food in the cans as that could lead to a metallic taste.

 If you have milk in cardboard boxes, switch it to clean, plastic containers.
 Bacteria can grow near the spout and either end up in the glass or lead to faster spoilage.